A Guide to Accelerated Bachelor's Degrees

 2. Staggered start dates

 In a traditional bachelor’s program, you’ll likely have to apply months before learning whether you’re accepted.
-Once you do get into a school, colleges and universities tend to expect you to begin during the fall semester—or the start of a new academic year.
-With an accelerated program, you may find there are more frequent application deadlines and start dates, so you can begin learning much sooner.
+Once you get into a school, colleges and universities tend to expect you to begin during the fall semester—or the start of a new academic year.
+With an accelerated program, you may find more frequent application deadlines and start dates, so you can begin learning much sooner.

 3. Reduced costs